MarketDataApp/documentation/sheets-add-on/dates-and-times.md

   - `[month] [number] [this|last|next] year` A specific date in the current, previous, or following year.
 For example, if today was Dec 31, 2022, `Feburary 18 next year` would return February 18, 2023.

-  -`[number] years ago` The years ago keyword lets you select a relative date, 365 days before the current date.
+  - `[number] years ago` The years ago keyword lets you select a relative date, 365 days before the current date.
 For example, if today is January 5, 2022, then using `2 years ago` would select the date January 5, 2020.

 ## Option Expiration Dates